Montreal Canadiens: Mascot

 Beginning in the 2004–05 season, the Canadiens adopted Youppi! as their official mascot, the first costumed mascot in their long history.
 The foregoing was the longtime mascot for Major League Baseball (MLB)'s Montreal Expos but was dropped from the franchise when they moved to Washington, D.C. prior to the 2005 MLB season and became the Washington Nationals.
 With the changeover, Youppi! became the first mascot in professional sports to switch leagues.
 He is also the first mascot in professional sports to get ejected from a game dating back to his time with the Expos.
 In June 2020, Youppi! became the first mascot from a Canadian-based club to be inducted into the Mascot Hall of Fame.

 In November 2022, the Canadiens introduced METAL!, an "unofficial official mascot", for the team's Reverse Retro series of games that season.
 METAL! was retired ahead of the 2024–25 season.

 Rivalries

 Toronto Maple Leafs

 The Canadiens have developed strong rivalries with two fellow Original Six franchises, with whom they frequently shared divisions and competed in postseason play.
 The oldest is with the Toronto Maple Leafs, who first faced the Canadiens as the Toronto Arenas in 1917.
-The teams met 16 times in the playoffs, including five Stanley Cup Final.
+The teams met 16 times in the playoffs, including five Stanley Cup Finals.
 Featuring the two largest cities in Canada and two of the largest fanbases in the league, the rivalry is sometimes dramatized as being emblematic of Canada's English and French linguistic divide.
 From 1938 to 1970, they were the only two Canadian teams in the league.